Master of Science in Hospitality & Tourism Management

-The global hospitality and tourism industry challenges professionals to maintain a competitive skillset.
-Build upon your strengths and interests, broaden industry knowledge and sharpen your management strategies.
+The global hospitality and tourism industry challenges professionals to maintain a competitive skill set.
+Build upon your strengths and interests, broaden industry knowledge and sharpen your management strategies at Rosen College.
 We will incorporate your professional experiences in our interactive learning environment.

 The typical Master’s candidate holds an undergraduate degree in hospitality, business management or a related discipline, and works for a leading hospitality organization.

 The Master’s program accepts applications every semester.
 Complete your degree either fully online or face-to-face, or customize it through a mix of both to fit your schedule and budget.
-In addition, enjoy the convenience of enrolling full- or part-time with a thesis or non-thesis option, with select online course components.
+In addition, enjoy the convenience of enrolling full- or part-time with a thesis or non-thesis option.
 For both options, 18 credit hours of core coursework are required.
 You must be enrolled in nine credit hours per semester to be considered a full-time student.